(Under Construction - some links are not active)

 Although test accommodations are determined on a case-by-case basis, frequently used accommodations include:

 Test accommodation policies and procedures are outlined in detail in the DISH, Section 2, Using Disability Services and Accommodations, "Test Accommodations for Classroom Tests."
 Students using test accommodations should refer to that section for complete instructions.
 Specific test accommodations are determined in consultation with the DSS Counselor or LD Specialist.

 Accommodations are authorized based on the student's disability-related educational limitation(s) and the evaluative activities in the course.
 For this reason, students should always bring the course syllabus or outline whenever they meet with their DSS Counselor or LD Specialist or the Test Proctor to discuss test accommodations.

 When DSS provides test accommodation service, timelines for appointments, guidelines and policies are adhered to.
 Students need to be aware of these in order to ensure they receive appropriate accommodations, including keeping their Test Appointment Reminder slips handy and their test appointments on their calendars.
 Students should maintain regular contact with the Test Proctor, and update their DSS Counselor or LD Specialist without delay should any test issues or concerns come up.

 Test security and integrity are strictly enforced to protect student achievement and college standards.

-In the DSPS Tutorial Center, instructional associates provide instructional support tutoring generally in a group or lab setting.
+In the DSS Tutorial Center, instructional associates provide instructional support tutoring generally in a group or lab setting.

-The DSPS Tutorial Center offers one-to-one and drop-in peer tutoring for De Anza courses in a wide variety of departments, based on availability.
+The DSS Tutorial Center offers one-to-one and drop-in peer tutoring for De Anza courses in a wide variety of departments, based on availability.

 The DSS Counselor or LD Specialist can help advise about the most appropriate service and provide the necessary enrollment forms and liaison.

 Didn't Find What You Were Looking For?